 Our new EVP allows us to talk more confidently and consistently about what it is like to work at Dunelm, making our recruitment process more effective.
-In FY23, we brought elements from our EVP work to life in our LinkedIn communications strategy, colleague imagery and our revamped careers Find you website to motivate new happy joiners and colleagues place alike to find their 'happy place' with us.
+In FY23, we brought elements from our EVP work to life in our LinkedIn communications strategy, colleague imagery and our revamped careers Find you website to motivate happy new ioiners and Place colleagues alike to find their 'happy place' with us.